-Admitted to the State Bars of Illinois and Texas
+Admitted to the State Bars of New York, Texas and Illinois.

 Admitted to the Eastern District of Texas and Northern District of Illinois.

 Hazel Carter (maiden name Espinar), founder of Espinar Law, PLLC, has spent over a decade counseling domestic and foreign clients on intellectual property matters.
 She holds a law degree from The John Marshall Law School in Chicago, Illinois and a Masters of Law in Intellectual Property.

 While in school, she clerked for the Illinois Gaming Board and later at a boutique intellectual property law firm where she was hired on as a firm attorney.
 In 2006, Hazel founded the Espinar law firm and positioned her practice to serve entrepreneurs and established businesses across the country.
 Over the years she has also served in other capacities including in-house counsel and of-counsel to other law firms.

 Hazel focuses on all aspects of trademark and copyright law.
 She has represented clients before various tribunals including the Trademark Trial and Appeals Board, state and federal courts.
 She advises clients in areas such as trademark and copyright clearance, application and prosecution, IP audits, protection and enforcement, litigation, licensing as well as brand policing and strategic brand counseling and portfolio management.
 For every client matter, she draws from her extensive experience in a broad range of products and services across industries as diverse as technology, food products, steel, fashion, and architecture to name a few.

 For nearly a decade at the City of Chicago’s Department of Business Affairs and Consumer Protection division, Hazel conducted educational seminars in areas of trademark and copyright law.
 She has also lectured at the Women’s Business Development Center, SCORE-America’s Counselor to Small Business and Little Village Chamber of Commerce.